 Case study 2:

 Sam joined the Company 4 months ago as a receptionist, she is on a 6-month probationary period.
-When joining the Company, Sam completed the induction process which included confirmation that she had a copy if her job description and understood the duties she is required to undertake and her manager discussed these with her.
+When joining the Company, Sam completed the induction process which included confirmation that she had a copy of her job description and understood the duties she is required to undertake, and her manager discussed these with her.

 Since joining, her manager has noticed that Sam tends to finish what she is doing before answering the phone and ignores visitors in reception when she is otherwise occupied.